Posing is a crucial component in the outcome of your photo. A bad pose can make anyone look weird, even supermodels.

 Nobody wants a double chin, but it happens to the best of us, even models!

-In order to avoid this dreaded chin, there are 2 simple things you can do.
+To avoid this dreaded chin, there are 2 simple things you can do.

 We’ve already touched on the first way in tip #4 by bringing the forehead forward and down.

 The second thing you/the subject can do is press their tongue against the roof of the mouth.
 This can be done while smiling and without.
-Make sure to not push it on the teeth, but on the roof of the mouth.
+Make sure not to push it on the teeth but on the roof of the mouth.

-The effect that this has is that it lengthens the neck, helps avoid the double chin, and helps accentuate and define the jawline.
+This lengthens the neck, helps avoid the double chin, and helps accentuate and define the jawline.

 9. Don’t Press with Hands